Icinga/icinga2/doc/11-icinga2-client.md

 * You can blacklist remote nodes entirely.
 They are then ignored on `node update-config` on the master.
 * Your remote instance can have local configuration **and** act as remote command execution bridge.
-* You can use the `global` cluster zones to sync check commands, templates, etc to your remote clients.
+* You can use the `global` cluster zones to sync check commands, templates, etc. to your remote clients.
 Be it just for command execution or for helping the local configuration.
 * If your remote clients shouldn't have local configuration, remove `conf.d` inclusion from `icinga2` and simply use the cluster configuration sync.